dogtopus/minipb/README.md

 mpy-cross micropython-lib/logging/logging.py -o /your/PYBFLASH/logging.mpy
 ```

-Unmount and reset when both files are installed to your MicroPython instance.
+Unmount PYBFLASH and reset the board when both files are installed to your MicroPython instance.

 ## Usage